Key Takeaways

 Should I include cleaning supplies in the guest fee?
 Not recommended.
 Cleaning is an operational cost of property management, not a guest expense.
 Many platforms and markets consider cleaning supply charges unfair to guests.
 Include in nightly rate instead.

 How do I account for cleaning costs in pricing?
-Add cleaning cost per night to your pricing model.
-For a 2-bedroom at $190 ADR with $185 per turnover at 2.5 weekly turnovers:
+Add cleaning cost per booked night to your pricing model.
+For a 2-bedroom at $190 ADR with $185 per turnover at roughly 2.5 weekly turnovers (about 4 booked nights per cleaning cycle):

 What if a guest damages something before checkout?
 Document damage before cleaning.
 Bill the guest’s security deposit for repairs.
 Professional cleaners report damage they discover.
 Have insurance that covers guest damage.

 Is cleaning cost included in property management fees?
 Usually yes.
-Professional management companies include cleaning coordination in their 20–25% fee.
+Professional management companies include cleaning coordination in their 20–30% management fee.
 Verify what’s included (turnover vs. deep cleaning frequency) in your management agreement.

 How do I find reliable cleaners in Bentonville?
 Ask local property managers for referrals, check Google/Yelp reviews from vacation rental owners, interview 2–3 teams, verify references with other property owners, and start with a trial period before committing long-term.